Karen Schroeder Kassel, MS, RD, MEd

 Iron-deficiency anemia is usually treated by increasing iron intake through dietary sources and iron supplementation.

 At high levels, iron is toxic.
-And since the body has no effective means of excreting excess iron, it is possible, although not very common, for iron to accumulate.
+And since the body has no effective means of excreting excess iron, it is possible, although not common, for iron to build up.
 Iron pills and supplements containing iron that are designed for adults

 can cause poisoning in children.